bmd-lab/academic-kickstart/content/members/miaoting/about-miaoting.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear in.

-title = "About Lee"
+title = "About Miaoting"

 # Choose the user profile to display
 # This should be the username of a profile in your `content/author/` folder.
-author = "lee"
+author = "miaoting"

 [design.spacing]
   # Customize the section spacing.
 Order is top, right, bottom, left.